 Reducing operational costs

 This is a big one.
 A lot of overhead operational costs in ecommerce come from staffing.
-After all, if you’re not automating the exchange of data between your systems, then someone has to do it.
+After all, if you’re not automating the exchange of data between your systems, then someone has to do it manually.
 This could be anything from fulfilling orders and promoting sales, to keeping up on warehouse inventory and bookkeeping.
 As business increases, more staff are needed to manage that extra business.
-If you can automate as much of your process as possible, you can reduce your staff and therefor reduce your operational costs.
+If you can automate as much of your process as possible, you can reduce your staff and therefore reduce your operational costs.
 The time freed up can be utilized in more productive ways.
-Additionally, many systems charge annual licensing fees, or take a portion of your revenue.
-You many be able to centralize and eliminate some of your costly add on platforms, forever.
+Additionally, many systems charge annual licensing fees or take a portion of your revenue.
+You may be able to centralize operations and eliminate some of your costly add-on platforms, forever.

 Sync your data

-Imagine having real time stock levels in every warehouse and physical store that you operate.
+Imagine having real-time stock levels in every warehouse and physical store that you operate.
 Not only is this useful for your customer support staff, but this information can also be displayed to customers on the product pages themselves, letting your customers know how many are available at the location nearest to them.
-Stock can also be integrated real time to other channels, like Amazon.
-That is pretty powerful, especially during major shopping events like Black Friday and the lead up to Christmas.
+Stock can also be integrated in real-time to other channels, like Amazon.
+That is pretty powerful, especially during major shopping events like Black Friday and the lead-up to Christmas.

 Operational data that is synced between systems is beneficial in many ways.
 The example above is specific to stock, but synced data can be used in other areas of business, too.
-Real time reports is another good example.
+Real-time reports are another good example.
 Reports can be generated from any data that is known.
-Want to know how a sale is performing right now or over time, or what promotional campaigns have the best ROI?
+Want to know how a sale is performing right now?
+Need to know which promotional campaigns have the best current ROI?
 Done.
-These example merely scratch the surface of what synced data can be used for.
+These examples merely scratch the surface of what synced data can be used for.

 Gain a competitive edge

-All of the reasons for eliminating swivel chair can ultimately provide an edge over your competition.
-If you’re business is automated and streamlined, the operational costs saved can be redirected into other areas, such as your marketing, your customer support, customer experience initiatives, etc. If you sell products that inherently don’t have an edge on your competitors, you need to gain that edge in other ways.
+All of the reasons for eliminating swivel chair processes can ultimately provide an edge over your competition.
+If your business is automated and streamlined, the operational costs saved can be redirected into other areas, such as your marketing, your customer support, customer experience initiatives, etc. If you sell products that inherently don’t have an edge over your competitors, you need to gain that edge in other ways.
 Your customer’s overall experience might be that edge.

-How to eliminate swivel chair from your business is actually pretty straight forward.
-You will need to invest capital to achieve your goal, but achieving it should more than pay for your initial investment over time, potentially quite quickly.
+How to eliminate swivel chair from your business is actually pretty straightforward.
+You will need to invest capital to achieve your goal, but achieving it should more than pay for your initial investment over time, and potentially quite quickly.
 You’ll be better off afterwards.

 Talk to the right people

-What might actually be the hardest part is finding to the right people to talk to in order to figure out how to apply this concept to your unique business.
-If you’re not undertaking the challenge in-house, you’ll need a 3rd party consultant to guide you.
+What might actually be the hardest part is finding the right people to talk to in order to figure out how to apply this concept to your unique business.
+If you’re not undertaking the challenge in-house, you’ll need a third-party consultant to guide you.

 Your consultant must be able to:

-- Can design a solution that works for all stakeholders
+- Design a solution that works for all stakeholders.

-- Has the expertise to implement the solution
+- Provide the expertise to implement the solution.

-- Can ensure quality and the security of the solution
+- Ensure quality and the security of the solution.

-- Can take the solution live with minimal impact on your staff and customers
+- Take the solution live with minimal impact on your staff and customers.

-Ultimately, you want to make sure the consultant has a proven method that is capable for delivering the results you need.
+Ultimately, you want to make sure the consultant has a proven method that is capable of delivering the results you need.

 Understand your commerce architecture